 Leo and Diane Dillon Interview Transcript

 Leo and Diane Dillon are the award-winning author/illustrator team of many books honoring African culture.
-Their newest book Jazz on a Saturday Night was released in September 2007.
 They were interviewed by Scholastic students in 2003.

 At Terry Mill Elementary School in Atlanta, Georgia, Rap a Tap Tap: Here's Bojangles, Think of That was selected as our book of the month for January.
 Our principal selected your book to show us how through hard work and perseverance, you can achieve your goals.
 We also learned about a famous African American.
 Did you ever imagine your book would touch the lives of so many children?